CZ-NIC/knot-resolver/daemon/bindings/net.rst

 If you're using our packages with systemd with sockets support (not supported on CentOS 7), network interfaces are configured using systemd drop-in files.

-Each protocol has its own configuration file:
+Each protocol has its own configuration file. *By default, these are configured to listen on localhost.*

 .. csv-table::
   :header: "**Network protocol**", "**Socket file name**"